Avoiding Dash-Boredom 4:

 One, their loyalty platform was working, so they could double down on that messaging.

 Two, certain acquisition sources tended to attract more “best” customers, as did certain products, so they could shift marketing spend and content.

 Three, we now knew the categories and timing of 2nd order (45 days - far shorter than they had assumed) which were necessary to cultivate a good customer, giving the marketing team a sharp focus.

-With that, they could craft metrics to oblige the team to pursue these customer behaviors, and they had a clear and simply rallying cry.
+With that, they could craft KPIs to oblige the team to pursue these customer behaviors, and they had a clear and simply rallying cry.